Chris-RG1980/rainbow-runners/README.md

 # Rainbow Runners
 Welcome to Rainbow Runners, a vibrant virtual running club dedicated to the LGBTQ+ community in South Wales, UK.
-Our website serves as a central hub for both members and enthusiasts to connect, share, and celebrate inclusivity through the joy of running.
-Here, you can find our regularly updated Club Posts section, which keeps you informed about upcoming events and important club updates.
-Our Online Shop offers a range of merchandise, including exclusive club kit for members and a variety of running gear for non-members.
+The website serves as a central hub for both members and enthusiasts to connect, share, and celebrate inclusivity through the joy of running.
+Here, you can find the regularly updated Club Posts section, which keeps you informed about upcoming events and important club updates.
+The Online Shop offers a range of merchandise, including exclusive club kit for members and a variety of running gear for non-members.
 Additionally, the website features a Contact Us page for inquiries and a dedicated section providing links to other LGBTQ+ clubs and charities in South Wales.

 ![Image](resources/mockup.png)